metamellow/BON-WORLD/blerp.md

 - [DEPLOYER]
 nw ldgr wllt && maybe deploy a place holder on plygn same msgsender && do the bridge im two steps with dummy to claim first and chainlink second &&
 - [nfts]
-airdrop all && modulus polygon dapptax to modulus && drop will need wallet id map and same uri && boncard plus nft
+airdrop all && modulus polygon dapptax to modulus && drop will need wallet id map and same uri && boncard plus nft && opensea with on off switch
+-